Overview

 This program is open to all, and might especially appeal to students taking language courses such as Spanish, Haitian Creole, and French as well most classes in the field of Humanities.

 Students who participate in this program might go on to pursue courses, certificates, research projects, etc. in the Department of Romance Studies, the Humanities, and in Law.
-However, students will be well prepared through this program to undertake any career that prioritize the needs of people over profits.
+However, students will be well prepared through this program to undertake any career that prioritizes the needs of people over profits.

 DukeEngage cannot guarantee that any program will occur.
 Dates and program details are subject to change, and programs may be cancelled for various reasons, including geopolitical or public health issues.